alemar11/ios-watchos-tvos-macos-resources/README.md

 * [HoverConversion](https://github.com/marty-suzuki/HoverConversion) - HoverConversion realized vertical paging with UITableView.
 UIViewController will be paged when reaching top or bottom of UITableView contentOffset.
 * [iOS-MultiSelectionTable](https://github.com/nunogoncalves/iOS-MultiSelectionTable) - Beautiful way of having a multi-selection table on iOS written in Swift.
 * [ios-swift-collapsible-table-section](https://github.com/jeantimex/ios-swift-collapsible-table-section) - A simple iOS swift project demonstrates how to implement collapsible table section.
+* [LUExpandableTableView](https://github.com/LaurentiuUngur/LUExpandableTableView) - A subclass of `UITableView` with expandable and collapsible section.
 * [MBTwitterScroll](https://github.com/starchand/MBTwitterScroll) - Recreate Twitter's profile page scrolling animation for UITableView and UIScrollViews.
 * [MYTableViewIndex](https://github.com/mindz-eye/MYTableViewIndex) - A pixel perfect replacement for UITableView section index, written in Swift.
 * [NSTableView-Sections](https://github.com/krzyzanowskim/NSTableView-Sections) - NSTableView with sections (similar to UITableView) in Swift. `macOS`